rehoboth23/yalnix-implementation/Checkpoint 3 Writeup.md

 ## Testing!

 Although we didn't reach a stage where we took in testing functions, we wrote test programs so that once the functionality has been included, we can test the sys calls that we've written.
 These tests are in `tests`.

+To test what we've implemented so far, `./yalnix -W` will show that we're successfully switching contexts between idle and init.